Radio silence: Amateur radio Wilderness Protocol

 The Wilderness Protocol is now included in both the ARRL ARES Field Resources Manual and the ARES Emergency Resources Manual.
 Per the manual, the protocol is:

-The Wilderness protocol (see page 101, August 1995 QST) calls for hams in the wilderness to announce their presence on, and to monitor, the national calling frequencies for five minutes beginning at the top of the hour, every three hours from 7 AM to 7 PM while in the back country.
+The Wilderness protocol (see page 101, August 1995 QST) calls for hams in the wilderness to announce their presence on, and to monitor, the national calling frequencies for five minutes beginning at the top of the hour, every three hours from 7:00 a.m. to 7:00 p.m. while in the back country.
 A ham in a remote location may be able to relay emergency information through another wilderness ham who has better access to a repeater.
 National calling frequencies: 52.525, 146.52, 223.50, 446.00, 1294.50 MHz.

 Priority transmissions should begin with the LITZ (Long Interval Tone Zero or Long Time Zero) DTMF signal for at least 5 seconds.
 CQ like calls (to see who is out there) should not take place until after 4 minutes after the hour.